rlenglet/puppet-timezone/README.markdown

 ##Module Description

-The `timezone` class sets the timezone on Debian.
+The 'timezone' class sets the timezone on Debian.

 ##Setup

 ###What timezone affects

-* `tzdata` Debian package.
+* 'tzdata' Debian package.
 * Timezone configuration file.

 ###Beginning with timezone

-Just include `timezone`, or optionally pass the timezone area and zone attributes (which default to `Etc`/`UTC`).
+Just include 'timezone', or optionally pass the timezone area and zone attributes (which default to `Etc`/`UTC`).

 ##Usage

-To specify the optional `area` and `zone` attributes for the PST
+To specify the optional 'area' and 'zone' attributes for the PST
 timezone:

 ```puppet